 An impressive set of choppers, don’t you think?

-Remember, these guys dine on crabs, clams, sea urchins, and an occasional octopus.
+Remember, these guys crunch on crabs, clams, sea urchins, and an occasional octopus.
+Hard and chewy stuff.
 According to Science Magazine, sea otter teeth are twice as tough as human tooth enamel.